 If the results come back normal or “negative,” another test generally will not be needed for three years.
 If the results are “abnormal,” this does not necessarily mean a cancer diagnosis, just that abnormal cells have been found.
 Your doctor will discuss a treatment plan with you or recommend further testing if needed.

-We are conveniently located in Blue Island, IL.; Willowbrook, IL.; Schererville, IN.; Munster, IN; & Hammond, IN; no appointment is necessary.
+Our walk-in clinics are conveniently located in Blue Island, IL.; Willowbrook, IL.; Schererville, IN.; Munster, IN; & Hammond, IN; no appointment is necessary.